 housings fall with 24dB/octave below the resonance frequency, a

 4th order high pass filter.
-That cannot be eliminated with a
+That cannot be corrected with a

-forward correction, all alone because of the phase shift.
+forward filter, all alone because of the phase shift.

-The behavior of a closed box can be calculated quite easily, it
+Besides that the behavior of loudspeaker is a closed box can be calculated quite easily, it

-has a second order slope which can be corrected with a forward
+has a second order slope which lends itself for corrected with a forward

-lose the pressure through the opening of a "vented" system.
+lose the pressure through the opening of such a "vented" cabinet.